 Support is provided in following language: English

 Failures in the normal operation of the service caused by failures in Federated Operations service components (i.e. GGUS) are not considered UA violations.

+Force Majeure.
+A party shall not be liable for any failure of or delay in the performance of this Agreement for the period that such failure or delay is due to causes beyond its reasonable control.
+Means any

+fire, flood, earthquake or natural phenomena,

+war, embargo, riot, civil disorder, rebellion, revolution

+which is beyond the Provider's control, or any other causes beyond the Provider's control

 Communication, reporting & escalation